 The following suggested milestones can be used by the permittee as a timeline toward compliance with new permit requirements.
 Once the permit holder's engineer has completed facility design with actual costs associated with permit compliance, it may be necessary for the permit holder to request additional time within the schedule of compliance.
 The Department is committed to review all requests for additional time in the schedule of compliance where adequate justification is provided.

-Suggested Milestones for remaining Schedule of Compliance
+Suggested Milestones during the existing 8 Year Schedule of Compliance